COVID-19; Coronavirus & Funerals

 Hugs & Handshakes; Our team is required not to make physical contact and to maintain a safe and practical distance.
 This is to protect our clients and their families as well as our staff and the people we work with to facilitate the running of funerals.
 You can be assured that a little distance won't prevent the friendly, caring and respectful service that we are known for.

 Funeral Rites; When someone passes away, the importance and ritual of a ceremony to mark their life and their legacy is immeasurable.
-Unfortunately, whilst the current public health restrictions remain in place, these ceremonies cannot be attended by those left behind.
-Wherever possible, we will continue to engage with celebrants and ministers of religion on your behalf, so that the life of your loved one can still be commemorated in a meaningful and considered way at a later date.
+As government, local authority and council guidelines change, Gooding Funeral Services will actively revise and implement our Covid19 policy accordingly.
+We will continue to engage with celebrants and ministers of religion on your behalf, so that the life of your loved one can still be commemorated in a meaningful and considered way at a later date.

 Virtual Front Office Services